In this article

 2. They give back the form and provide the required documents to prove their identity.

-3. The employer will send the information provided to the DBS or the umbrella body who will carry out the checks.
+3. The employer will send the information provided to the DBS or the umbrella body who will then carry out the checks.

 4. The DBS certificate is delivered to the applicant’s home address.